-is a corpo ration organized and existing (Corporate name used as Bidder name) under the laws of the state of with its principal place of business at: (Street Address) , ,, (State) been granted a certificate of authority to do ation Law, approved May 5, 1933, P.L.
-364 I,Corporation named a Bidder herein; that (ci heck one) this Bid on behalf of the Corporation was s then(President/V.P.) of said Corporation that I know his signature and his signature behalf of said Corporation by authority of Bid was duly signed, sealed and attested in (CORPORATE $SEAL$ ) (Signature and $I$ Date)
+is a corpo oration organized and existing

+(Corporate name used as Bidder name)

+under the laws of the state of with its principal place of business at:

+(Street Address) (City) ,, (State)

+been granted a certificate of authority to do ation Law, approved May 5, 1933, P.L.
+364

+I, (ci heck one)

+this Bid on behalf of the Corporation wa s then(President/V.P.) of said Corporation that

+I know his signature and his signature behalf of said Corporation by authority of Bid was duly signed, sealed and attested in

+(CORPORATE $SEAL$) (Signature and I Date)

-\\ If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and its Secretary or Assistant Secretary or Assistant Treasurer, and the above Certificate must be executed by the Secretary or Assistant Secretary
+^{} If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and its Secretary or Assistant Secretary or Assistant Treasurer, and the above Certificate must be executed by the Secretary or Assistant Secretary